 I found Darwin fairly early on in life.
 Where most children find Sunday School, Pokemon or PlayStation, I found Darwin.
 I wasn’t old enough at the time to understand much of the Origin of Species, but I knew its words made sense.
 I knew that nature was beautifully cruel.
 I knew that I was connected to it.
 I knew I had to make sense of it.
 So I painted it.

-In a way, I carried Darwin with me throughout my childhood.
+I carried Darwin with me throughout my childhood.
 Devouring the differences and similarities between forms, understanding nature’s often hard-to-swallow brutality.
-Reading his books, to uncovering his travels, to getting that little bit closer to everything in London’s magnificent Natural History Museum.
+Reading his books, to uncovering his travels, to getting that little bit closer to all the grandeur in London’s magnificent Natural History Museum.

 In Chile, I hope to find Darwin.
 I hope to find the same wonder for all of nature’s forms, the endless forms most beautiful.
 I carry Darwin’s words to Chile with me, literally upon my person, and I hope Chile will carry nature back to me.